Jaane Bhi Do Yaaro: Plot

 Sometime later, Srivastav has become the new commissioner.
-Tarneja has built a fly-over, dedicating it to the memory of late D'Mello, who he says died of a terminal disease.
-Vinod and Sudhir attend the inauguration of the fly-over and discover the other cuff link there.
+Tarneja has built a flyover, dedicating it to the memory of the late D'Mello, who he says died of a terminal disease.
+Vinod and Sudhir attend the inauguration of the flyover and discover another cufflink there and realize that they're a pair.
 They return at night and dig up the area and unearth a coffin containing the dead body of D'Mello.
 They take several photos but lose the corpse again.
 Shobha starts blackmailing Tarneja with the photos.
 He invites her, Vinod and Sudhir for dinner and plants a time bomb to kill them.
 The bomb explodes after the three escape.
-They later find out from the news that the fly-over built in the memory of D'Mello collapsed and the police suspect sabotage from Vinod and Sudhir.
+They later find out from the news that the flyover built in the memory of D'Mello collapsed and the police suspect sabotage from Vinod and Sudhir.
 The duo learn about Shobha's blackmail and disassociate from her.

-Vinod and Sudhir find out that the body is with Ahuja who had, in an inebriated condition, carried the coffin to his farmhouse.
-They steal the corpse but not before Tarneja, Ahuja, Srivastav, Shobha and others also get involved resulting in a series of comic mix-ups.
+Vinod and Sudhir find out that the body is with Ahuja, who had, in an inebriated condition, carried the coffin to his farmhouse.
+They steal the corpse, but not before Tarneja, Ahuja, Srivastav, Shobha and others also get involved resulting in a series of comic mix-ups, resulting in Vinod and Sudhir having to hide D'Mello's body in a play production of the Mahabharata.

-Vinod and Sudhir present their evidence to the police.
+Vinod and Sudhir present their evidence to the police when they arrive at the theatre.
 Tarneja threatens to take Ahuja, Shobha and Srivastav down with him.
 Srivastav brokers a deal between the four of them.
 He frames Vinod and Sudhir for the collapse of the bridge, jailing the two.
 In the final scene, Vinod and Sudhir are shown released from prison.
 Still in their prison clothes, they make a symbolic cut-throat gesture.